 Finally, you can also set up automatic settings like turning off your server at certain times, automatic backups, and more.

 When you’ve chosen all your preferences, hit save.
 When the server boots up, shut it down and launch it again.
 You’re now set!

 A dedicated server is a kind of web hosting where you have exclusive access to an entire server.
 Dedicated servers are used for online games because of the high requirements of these games.
 The servers also allow you to play in a multiplayer setting with friends and other gamers worldwide.
 You can host your own dedicated server or rent one from a web hosting company.

-According to our team of experts, a few things could be causing your ARK server problems.
+A few things could be causing your ARK server problems.
 For one thing, the game installation files may be corrupted or incomplete.
-You can solve this by verifying the integrity of game files from your steam client.
+You can solve this by verifying the integrity of game files from your Steam client.

 Another likely problem may be from your antivirus or firewall.
 If they block the ARK server’s network access, you’ll experience problems.
 You can fix this by adding exceptions to your firewall or antivirus.

 (For other related server issues, you can check out how to resolve the Don’t Starve Together server problems here)

 You can easily uninstall ARK by navigating to your PC’s control panel and then the app list.
 You don’t need any special steps for the process.
 However, if you plan to transfer your server to another PC, it helps to back up the server files first.

 Cost and Time of Setting Up